Timendus/chip-8-bad-apple/README.md

 actually compresses better.
 Because the difference between successive images is actually smaller.
 You'd expect that we could only fit the video in until frame 1100 at the correct 15FPS now (since that's half of 2200), but I was getting somewhere close to 1500.
-This made me curious to see if the same holds for larger frames with more pixels (`hires`, anyone?!).
 Still, this was an unfortunate step back.

 Other than that, the actual bug turned out to just be an issue with the original frame images that I was using.
 Somehow a duplicate of frame 88 ended up in the